Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 conditional randomization does not guarantee unconditional (marginal) exchangeability, it does guarantee conditional exchangeability within levels of the variable L.

-## 2.3 Identification under conditional randomization: Standardization
+## 2.3 Identification under conditional randomization: Standardization testing
 The question is can we write the counterfactual in terms of observed data? (whether it's identifiable)